tinetor/German-eBay-dataset/README.md

 # German-eBay-dataset

-This project is focused on answering which the characteristics do have the most popular brands on eBay?
-The dataset consists of vehicles classifieds section of the German eBay website for vehicles.
-The main areas in this analysis are data cleaning and data visualization.
+This project is focused on answering which characteristics do have the most popular brands on eBay?
+The dataset consists of vehicles classifieds section on the German eBay website for vehicles.
+The main areas of this analysis are data cleaning and data visualization.
 The data set was download from Kaggle https://www.kaggle.com/orgesleka/used-cars-database.
 <br>
 Steps:
+**Import Packages,
+Read dataset,
+Explore data,
+Detecting missing values
-**Import Packages,Read dataset,Explore data,Detecting missing values,Detecting anomalies,Imputing for missing values,Merging issues,Joining multiples datasets**
+,Detecting anomalies,Imputing for missing values,Merging issues,Joining multiples datasets**
 <br>
 <br>
 What I learned: